-Validates that the issuance request message is signed by the issuer’ keys found in the DID document resolved via the trust system.
-This ensures that the message hasn't been tampered with.
+Validates that the issuance request message is signed by the issuer’s keys found in the DID document resolved via the trust system.
+Validating the signature ensures that the message hasn't been tampered with.

-Validates that the DNS domain referenced in the issuer’s DID document is owned by the issuer.
+Validates that the issuer owns the DNS domain referenced in the issuer’s DID document.

 Depending on the VC contract requirements, the wallet might require the holder to collect additional information, for example asking for self-issued attributes, or navigating through an OIDC flow to obtain an id_token.

 Submits the artifacts required by the contract to the Microsoft Entra Verified ID service.
 The Microsoft Entra Verified ID service returns the VC, signed with the issuer’s DID key and the wallet securely stores the VC.